-Most of the online campaign strategies have been down the brink are because they have failed who their target audience is.
+Most online campaign strategies have been on the brink because they have failed to identify who their target audience is.

 At times, business owners and marketers who are just starting to do their online campaign gets too excited and may seem to try everything that they think will work without even understanding their market.